2026 National Mobility Summit:

 Panel 2 – Technology, Travel Behavior, and the Built/Digital Environment

-Examining how behavioral shifts, telework, e-commerce, AI, digital infrastructure, and integrated data systems are reshaping long-term demand patterns and infrastructure investment decisions.
+This session deepens the conversation by examining how behavioral shifts, telework, e-commerce, AI, digital infrastructure, and integrated data systems are reshaping long-term demand patterns, system performance expectations, and infrastructure investment decisions.

 Integrating probe data, freight data, transit data, and traditional travel surveys into unified decision platforms